 1. Submission Eligibility

 - All submissions must have been completed after January 1, 2017.

-- There is no premiere policy.
+- Although we prefer New York Premieres, there is no premiere policy.

 - Works-in-progress are accepted.

 3. Please disregard any automatic notifications from FilmFreeway.
 If you don't hear from us DIRECTLY via email, your work is still in consideration for the Bowery Film Festival.
 Please bear with us as we carefully review all works submitted to us with extreme care and consideration.